Akuli/python-tutorial/if.md

 The prompt changed from `>>>` to `...`.
 It meant that Python was expecting me to keep typing.
 When I was done, I just pressed Enter twice.
 My code was executed and the prompt went back to `>>>`.

+An important thing to notice is that the line with a print is **indented**.
+You can press the tab key, or if it doesn't work just press space a few times.

-IDLE does this a bit differently, so if you use IDLE, running this example code looks more like this:
+IDLE does this a bit differently, so if you use IDLE, running the example code looks more like this:

 ```py
 >>> its_raining = True